tbeeck/smpsave/docs/index.rst

 smpsave: save money running private game servers

 Welcome to the documentation of `smpsave`.

+`smpsave` is a command line tool and Discord bot that provides a convenient way to set up and tear down a private game server on demand, in order to minimize cloud hosting costs for gamers who don't need 24/7 uptime.

 Here you will find all of the information you need to get started using and extending the module.

 .. toctree::